Play Therapy: Play Therapists Impact On Mental Health

 Play work is often used to treat mental health concerns because it is a child's natural way of communicating and understanding their environment.
 Most children play and use their imagination to express themselves in everyday life.
 They also play to develop motor skills, complex thinking, communication skills, social skills, creativity, and cognition.

 If you observe a child playing, you might notice that they mimic the interactions of people around them, showcasing how they've been taught to see the world and relationships.
 They might mimic their parents with role playing, pretend to join a career they like or learn valuable problem-solving skills.
-Through experimentation, children learn more about their world in a way that makes sense to their growing mind.
+Through experimentation in play therapy, children learn more about their world in a way that makes sense to their growing mind.

 What is play therapy?